 The Company's right to sell the auction-rate securities to UBS commencing June 30, 2010 represents a put option for a payment equal to the par value of the auction-rate securities.
 As the put option is non-transferable and cannot be attached to the auction-rate securities if they are sold to another entity other than UBS, it represents a freestanding instrument between the Company and UBS.
-The Company elected the fair value option under FASB SFAS 159 and recorded the put option in "long-term investments".
+The Company elected the fair value option under FASB SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115, to record the put option.
 The Company has classified the UBS auction-rate securities as trading securities and, accordingly, recognizes changes in fair value in earnings.
-Adjustments to the fair values of the put option and the trading securities are recorded in "other income (expense), net".
+Adjustments to the fair values of the put option and the trading securities generally offset each other and are recorded in "other income (expense), net".
+The Company intends to exercise its option to sell its UBS auction-rate securities to UBS on June 30, 2010 and has therefore classified both the UBS auction-rate securities and the related put option as short-term investments as of July 4, 2009.

-The Company does not expect to need access to the capital represented by any of its auction-rate securities prior to their maturities and it has the ability and intent to hold its non-UBS investments for a period of time sufficient to allow for any anticipated recovery in market value or final settlement at the underlying par value, as the Company believes that the credit ratings and credit support of the security issuers indicate that they have the ability to settle the securities at par value.
-As such, the Company has determined that no other-than-temporary impairment losses existed as of April 4, 2009.
+The Company does not expect to need access to the capital represented by any of its auction-rate securities prior to their maturities.
+The Company does not intend to sell, and believes it is not more likely than not that it will be required to sell, its non-UBS auction-rate securities before their anticipated recovery in market value or final settlement at the underlying par value.
+The Company believes that the credit ratings and credit support of the security issuers indicate that they have the ability to settle the securities at par value.
+As such, the Company has determined that no other-than-temporary impairment losses existed as of July 4, 2009.